Skip to main content

 • By checking Advanced options, you can define a list of Custom attributes (title, memberOf,objectGUID,userPrincipalName...) to import with the users. setupad13.png

-• To complete the configuration, please complete /opt/wallix/trustelem-connect/config.ini file containing the synchronization id.
+• To complete the configuration, edit /opt/wallix/trustelem-adconnect/config.ini file containing the synchronization id.
 A sample minimal config.ini would be:

 service_id = 2jy34wpcohrhdytr6hutym6qfi2l7nnw